 Begin intramedullary infusion

 Begin the infusion.
-(IV fluid flowing freely without extravasating into surrounding tissues is another sign of correct placement.)
+(IV fluid flowing freely without extravasating into surrounding tissues is another sign of correct needle placement.)

 Dress the site

 Wrap sterile gauze about the needle entry site and securely tape in place; commercial intraosseous kits may contain specialized dressings.

 If needed, immobilize the extremity to further protect the site.

 For recurring medullary pain from the infusion, repeat the slow 2% lidocaine infusion and saline flush as described above, using one-half of the initial lidocaine dose every hour as needed.

 Intraosseous delivery systems should be removed as soon as practical after peripheral or central IV access has been achieved and within 24 hours of insertion (ideally within 3 to 4 hours).
 Pull out the needle using a steady clockwise rotation.
 Attach a locking cap or an empty syringe to the needle hub to afford a better grip if needed.

 After needle removal, apply a sterile occlusive dressing.
 Chlorhexidine-impregnated discs at the insertion point and transparent membrane dressings are commonly used.